realprogrammersusevim/nostr-answers/README.md

 You can get in on the action by getting a Lightning Network wallet.
 The simplest to use is the [Wallet of Satoshi](https://www.walletofsatoshi.com/).
-Once you download and install that, you're ready to start zapping people satoshis (a denominator of Bitcoin).
+Once you download and install the app, you're ready to start zapping people satoshis (a denominator of Bitcoin).

 ## How do I find and follow others?